 We roped up on the other side of where the snow bridge had been and started simulclimbing.
 The experienced Montanan led and placed pro.
 I was in the middle, so I just clipped through the protection.
 My friend cleaned.
 This was just 4th class, but it was probably the fastest I’d ever climbed.
 I was relieved when a piece was a little harder to clean so I could stop to get my breath.

 I was very glad to have someone with us who knew the route, since the route finding was way more difficult than I expected and it did not look like the pictures.
-We passed the Idaho group, who had started climbing at 5:30am and were pitching it out, slowly.
+We passed a group from Idaho, who had started climbing at 5:30am and were pitching it out, slowly.
 I felt sorry for them.
 They were definitely moving the way I would have if I came up here during the few years I was trying to trad climb.
 Very slowly and deliberately.
 We, on the other hand, were moving FAST.

 I actually fell at the beginning of the 5th class climbing going up a chimney/flake thing.
 I stuck my hand into what should have been a decent fist jam, but my softshell gloves were kind of loose and I couldn’t get good purchase.
 The first move was much easier for my tall friends.
 I was kind of embarrassed to fall on something that’s probably rated 5.3 or 5.4, but that’s what ropes are for.